clarkfitzg/phd_research/experiments/r_flat_run/idea.md

 that it will slow R down and make it more difficult to debug.
 Critics claim R is slow, and this will make R much slower.

+I can see these as advantages:
-The only advantage I see is that R will use less memory than it would otherwise.
+- R will use less memory than it would otherwise, since at any given time only the variables that are strictly necessary are in the workspace.
+- The system can time exactly how long each statement takes.
+Otherwise when profiling the timing is sometimes incorrect because of lazy evaluation.

 ## Refinements